Saturday, December 29, 2012

 Monday, December 3, 2012

 I really only like soup when it is hearty and filling.
 I'm not a fan of watery, brothy soups.
-This one is chunky, super hearty, and filling.
-You can't go wrong with roasted corn, potatoes, BACON, and chicken.
+This one is chunky and cozy.
+You can't go wrong with roasted corn, potatoes, BACON, and (optionally) chicken.
 Oh, and cilantro, one of my all time favorite ingredients.

 • 4 ears fresh corn OR 2 cans corn (15 ounces), see note below